10 forgotten musical variety shows of the 1960s

 8. Hollywood A Go Go

 This syndicated series out of L.A. remains the most obscure, but it stands up next to its network competition.
 The Gazzarri Dancers, regulars at the Gazzarri's nightclub on the Sunset Strip, shook and twisted throughout the performances.
 Host Sam Riddle would go on to emcee The Groovy Show for the same network, KHJ-TV.
-Check out the Byrds in this late episode.

 Originally called The Big 5 Show, Upbeat was a local Cleveland show that premiered in 1964, but grew to air nationally in syndication from 1966 to 1971.
 It always started out with one of the studio musicians from the house band, Dave C and the Sharptones, calling out, "Hey, let's go with the Upbeat show" before launching into the show's theme song.

 Like most musical variety shows, they also had go-go dancers to rally up the audience for big acts that appeared like The Rolling Stones, The Monkees, Chubby Checker, Steve Wonder and The Who.
 Upbeat was especially great for piling on their lineups of amazing musicians for every single episode.
-Watch this 2-minute documentary on Upbeat below.

 10. Kraft Summer Music Hall